photoprism/photoprism-docs/docs/funding.md

 The funding situation of independent Open Source projects is especially bitter in the face of massive money printing by central banks all over the world.
-Much of this goes to large corporations that buy back shares to the personal benefit of their managers and to investors that drive up housing costs.
+Much of this goes to large corporations that buy back shares to the personal benefit of their managers and to investors that drive up asset prices across the board.

 Did you know the [Swiss National Bank](https://www.bloomberg.com/news/articles/2019-08-02/snb-s-pile-of-u-s-shares-hits-93-billion-on-buoyant-markets) owns more A-class Facebook shares than Mark Zuckerberg?